Mark Eddinger: Business activities

 While living in Las Vegas in 1977 and again in 1980 and 1981, Eddinger worked primarily as a musician and producer.
 He performed live with acts including Lola Falana and Sadler and Young, recorded with artists including Sam Butera and Doc Severinsen, and worked with producers including Brooks Arthur and George Richey.
 The bulk of his recording and production work during this period took place at Las Vegas Recording Studio, a facility owned by Hank Castro, Chips Davis (a pioneer of Live End – Dead End (LEDE) acoustic technology), and Mel and Sheila Godfrey.
 Eddinger was working at this studio during the time that Las Vegas Recording Studio was being developed into the Live End-Dead End prototype studio, and therefore was one of the first people to produce and record using this acoustic technology.

 In early 1980, Eddinger co-founded Worldwide Entertainment, one of the premier independent promotion companies in the music industry.
 During his tenure with Worldwide, Eddinger created and directed regional promotional campaigns for over 30 artists including Aretha Franklin, Fleetwood Mac, Toto, Van Halen, David Bowie, Grateful Dead, Journey, AC/DC and Heart.
 The company was sold to WEA in the Fall of 1981, and Eddinger was retained by WEA as a consultant following the sale.
 He also worked briefly for Warner Bros.
 Records in 1982 and for Columbia Records in 1984.
 Eddinger moved to New York City late in 1984.
-Over the past 25 years, Eddinger has served as president of two independent record labels, AudioTone Records from 1986 to 1988 and InVision Records in 2000.
+Eddinger has served as president of two independent record labels, AudioTone Records from 1986 to 1988 and InVision Records in 2000.
 During his tenure with InVision, Eddinger signed Ray Charles to a multi-record deal.
 Eddinger has provided consulting services to a wide variety of companies in the music and entertainment industries including Sony Music, BMG, Warner Bros.
 Records, Universal Music Group, MCA Records, Warner/Chappell Music, ASCAP, and the RIAA, and has been a trusted advisor and consultant to many music industry executives, managers, attorneys and recording artists.
 He is a voting member of National Academy of Recording Arts and Sciences, a founding member of Digital Audio Consortium and a member of the Audio Engineering Society.
 He has conducted master classes at Berklee College of Music and the Juilliard School, and has taught graduate courses and seminars relating to the music industry at Brigham Young University, UCLA and NYU.